Lapstone: Sport and recreation

 The Lapstone Netball Courts are home to the Lapstone-Glenbrook Netball Club.
 There are nine asphalt courts and two grass courts at the complex, including a clubhouse and BBQ area.
 All clubs form the Blue Mountains Netball Association and play matches at the complex on Saturdays.
 Netball is the largest participation sport in the Blue Mountains.

 Founded in 1975, the Lapstone-Glenbrook Netball Club was formed from a merger between what was St Peter's Netball Club and school-based teams at the Lapstone Public School and the Glenbrook Public School.
 St Peter's Netball Club was a founding club of the Blue Mountains Netball Association and was run from the church organisation previously based in the St Peter's Anglican Church building which is now used as a cafe in Glenbrook).

 Lapstone Oval is home to the Blue Mountains District Rugby Football Club and its junior club, Blue Tongues Rugby.
 It features a Rugby Union field and an artificial cricket pitch.

 The Glenbrook-Blaxland Cricket Club play matches on the oval in the summer months.

-There are two tennis courts at Lapstone Oval and children's play equipment.
+There are two tennis courts at Lapstone Oval.